Signed & Autographed Books

 New York: Grand Central Publishing, 2009.

 First edition of this work by this by Goodall.
 Octavo, original half cloth, illustrated.
-Signed by Jane Goodall on the half-title page and inscribed by the co-author on the title page, "For Mike- with hope Thane Maynard."
+Boldly signed by Jane Goodall and Thane Maynard on the half-title page.
 Fine in a fine dust jacket.
 Jacket design by Flag.

 -